YosysHQ/yosys/docs/source/using_yosys/more_scripting/selections.rst

    show y %ci2:+$dff[Q,D]

 To add a pattern we add a colon followed by the pattern to the ``%ci`` action.
-The pattern it self starts with ``-`` or ``+``, indicating if it is an include or exclude pattern, followed by an optional comma separated list of cell types, followed by an optional comma separated list of port names in square brackets.
+The pattern itself starts with ``-`` or ``+``, indicating if it is an include or exclude pattern, followed by an optional comma separated list of cell types, followed by an optional comma separated list of port names in square brackets.

 Since we know that the only cell considered in this case is a ``$dff`` cell, we could as well only specify the port names:

 .. code-block:: yoscrypt